 Water is claimed to be amongst the most soothing properties on earth.
 Combine the soothing waters of the ocean with soft sand, great restaurants, energetic boardwalks and quaintly historic homes and one gets the picturesque towns on the New Jersey Shore.

-The state of New Jersey lays next to New York City, and is easily accessible by train or bus (njtranist.com for schedules and fares) or by car.
+The state of New Jersey lays next to New York City, and is easily accessible by train, bus (njtranist.com for schedules and fares) or car.
 For beach lovers looking to unwind on a beach, this makes a day trip to one of the shore towns a no brainer.
 The trip to the beach can take from an hour to three hours depending on which town is chosen.